YunlongJiao/pathwaypred/results/160310/5_featselect.md

 }
 ```

-For each `yname` in surv.grps, we have several plots to illustrate the results
+For each `yname` in subtype.grps, surv.grps, we have several plots to illustrate the results
 - Boxplots of p-values of feature-by-feature t.test is used to show the variance of feature significance for different feature types.
 Two plots correpond to that with all features, or that with only significant features at a p-value less than `pthres`.
 - Lineplot of the accumulated proportion defined by the number of significant features within each type (at increasing p-value thresholds) divided by the total number of features from that specific type.
 The number on line is the absolute count of number of significant features within each type.
 - Barplot of the proportion defined by the number of significant features within each type divided by the number of significant features of all types pulled together (at increasing p-value thresholds).
 The number on bar is the absolute count of number of significant features within each type.